Oppegård

-Oppegård is an area in Nordre Follo, Viken, Norway.
-Oppegård was a municipality in the former county Akershus.
+Oppegård is an area in Nordre Follo, Akershus, Norway.
+Oppegård was a municipality in the county Akershus.

 It is part of the traditional region of Follo.
 The administrative centre of the municipality was the village of Kolbotn.
 The municipality of Oppegård was separated from the municipality of Nesodden on 1 July 1915.
 Oppegård municipality had an area of 37 km², hence it was the smallest municipality in Akershus by area.

 On 1 January 2020, Oppegård municipality was merged with Ski into the new Nordre Follo municipality.

 Within Oppegård, there is an eponymous village.

 Name

 The municipality (originally the parish) is named after the old Oppegård farm (Old Norse: Uppigarðr), since the first church was built here.
 The first element is uppi which means "upper" and the last element is garðr which means "farm".
 (The farm is probably a part of an older and bigger farm.)

 Coat-of-arms

 The coat-of-arms were granted on 6 August 1976.
 The arms show 17 gold triangles on a black background.
 The 17 triangles symbolize 17 trees, which again symbolize the 17 old farms in the municipality.
 Most of the farms lie in an area called Svartskog ('black forest'), so the arms are canting arms.